Why Printed Materials Still Play An Important Role in Your Marketing Strategy.

 Does this mean that print is dead?
 To paraphrase Mark Twain, reports of its death are highly exaggerated.
 According to PrintIsBig.com, an investment of $167 per person on printed direct mail earned $2,095 in product sales, a 1,300% return on investment.
 What is responsible for the enduring success of print ads?
 At a time when people are besieged with email advertisements, social media, and even website content, print stands out in several ways:

-- – It is an important part of your branding.
+- – Branding is an important part of your business and print gets noticed

-- – It has a longer shelf life than an online or email appeal.
+- – With a longer shelf life than an online appeal or email blast, eyes see it until it comes down

 You can make your company stand out at a time when so many companies use online techniques that their message can get lost in the shuffle.